-You have to understand MY boys.
-MY boys are not your typical kids.
-They are not the type to sleep in, lounge around and do nothing.
-They don’t even like to go out to play in the white stuff.
-No, my adorable, crazy, driven and task-oriented children are still up at the crack of dawn to get things done ~ BY CHOICE!
+You have to understand MY boys when they were young.
+MY boys were not your typical kids.
+They were not the type to sleep in, lounge around and do nothing.
+They didn’t even like to go out to play in the white stuff.
+No, my adorable, crazy, driven and task-oriented children were always up at the crack of dawn to get things done ~ BY CHOICE!

-My oldest was up at his normal time (5 AM, the same time I begin my work-from-home), showered and on the computer to work on his AP Statistics.
+I remember that day vividly.
+My oldest was up at his normal time (5 AM, the same time I began my work-from-home), showered and on the computer to work on his AP Statistics.
 My middle son was up because he just couldn’t sleep anymore.
-Now, my youngest ~ well, he hardly ever sleeps in, so there’s no need to explain that.
+Now, my youngest ~ well, he hardly ever slept in, so there’s no need to explain that.
 By 8 AM, all boys were up, showered, dressed, fed and had already crossed off a handful of tasks from their personal check lists.
 Yes, I know they’re strange, but it’s okay.
 They are mine to cherish forever and ever and then some.

 No Time Off For Mom and Dad!!

 Now, the boys had off.
 However, Mom and Dad didn’t.
 Hubby was relieved of his duties of taking the boys to school that morning.
 However, he still hopped in his truck and headed to the office for a full day.
-I work from home, which means it is always there waiting me to for accomplish.
+I have been working from home for years, which means it is always there waiting me to for accomplish.

-Fortunately, the boys are well trained on how to manage things around the house.
-They work on daily chores in the morning.
-After that, they read, play board games, build with Legos, etc. They are very good at occupying themselves and are very aware that asking to play video games is out of the question until mid afternoon.
-They get an hour every once in awhile – it’s worked well for us.
+Fortunately, the boys were well trained on how to manage things around the house.
+They worked on daily chores in the morning.
+After that, they read, played board games, built with Legos, etc. They were very good at occupying themselves and were very aware that asking to play video games was out of the question until mid afternoon.
 Get this, they even did me a solid and worked on laundry (not to mention shoveled!).
 This allowed me to focus on work.
 Love these guys!!
 I think I’ll keep ’em.

 Let’s Do Something Fun!

 Noon came and it was time for lunch.
-I have two who can cook at the moment, so I didn’t have to worry about leaving my desk to ensure they ate properly.
+At that point, I had two who could cook, so I didn’t have to worry about leaving my desk to ensure they ate properly.
 However, I was feeling a little guilty about all the hard work and wanted to do something with them.
 I knew I couldn’t take the time to watch a movie and leaving the house was out of the question because of the ice.
-I have been wanting to make these homemade pretzels for weeks.
-This Tasty recipe had been circulating around social media for a bit (click here for it).
+I had been wanting to make homemade pretzels for weeks after seeing a similar recipe circulating around social media.
 So – I convinced myself it was okay to step away from the computer and spend about 30 to 60 minutes just hanging out with them, baking pretzels together.

 So, we did.

 I had one preheat the oven, take out the baking sheet, foil and spray.
-Another one gathered ingredients (refrigerated pizza dough, shredded mozzarella, minced garlic, parsley, shredded parmesan and butter).
+Another one gathered ingredients (refrigerated pizza dough, shredded mozzarella, garlic powder, oregano, shredded parmesan and butter).
 The third prepped to melt the butter.
 I took care of cutting the strips of pizza dough that would ultimately become our not-so-pretty pretzel creations.
 That was probably the hardest part, working with the dough.

 That’s why I took on this particular task.

 Once they were cut, we added the mozzarella in a very thin line down the center .
 We then pinched up the sides ~ not my favorite part of the recipe!
 Cheese was going everywhere, to be quite honest.
-Once pinched together, we formed the long strips into pretzel-like shapes on the baking sheet.
-At the same time, my oldest was creating the melted butter concoction with added parsley and garlic.
-We buttered the tops of the pretzels (and a few pretzel bites from leftover dough), sprinkled on the parmesan and tossed them in the oven.
+Once pinched together, we formed the long strips into pretzel-like shapes on the baking sheet (more detailed instructions below).
+At the same time, my oldest was melting the butter.
+We then buttered the tops of the pretzels (and a few pretzel bites from leftover dough), sprinkled on the garlic powder, oregano and parmesan and tossed them in the oven.
 They baked at 400ºF for twenty minutes.

 At the fifteen minute mark, I had my oldest heat up some marinara…and we were ready to go.

-They tasted just like pizza, to be honest…but we loved it!
+They honestly tasted just like pizza!!
 It was a great way to spend a piece of their snow/ice day.
 The ice made it challenging to go outside and my boys are not that much into snowball fights and snowmen anymore.
 So, this made for a great activity.

 From there, it was time for their video games and enjoying the rest of the day in our pjs.